Skip to main content

 Key Facts

-3. CSIR‑CRRI and CSIR‑IIP have developed a pyrolysis‑based bio‑bitumen that can replace up to 30% of conventional bitumen without compromising road performance.
+3. CSIR‑CRRI and CSIR‑IIP have developed a pyrolysis‑based bio‑bitumen technology that can substitute up to 30% of conventional bitumen.

-6. Pilot stretches using bio‑bitumen have been constructed; large‑scale industry adoption began after a CSIR technology‑transfer event in 2026.
+5. Pilot stretches using bio‑bitumen have been constructed; large‑scale industry adoption is in progress following a CSIR technology‑transfer event.

 Background & Context